All Episodes

 Trump is also willing to discuss some conspiracy theories.

-This time the 1993 suicide of Clinton staffer Vincent Foster.
+Trump drudged up another Clinton controversy, this time the 1993 suicide of Clinton staffer Vincent Foster.

 In some dark corners of the internet, I think maybe the Vince Foster story still has some currency.

-Once you've got to Vince Foster might have been murdered, where else do you go in the land of Clinton conspiracy?
+Where else do you go into the land of Clinton conspiracy?

-And that even that is mild.
+And even that is mild.

 Now, here Trump's put together an ad.